Canon T6i vs Olympus E-330

 It is notable that the T6i offers wifi support, while the E-330 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6i and the E-330 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the E-330 have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the E-330 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T6i and E-330 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Olympus E-330 Manual.

 So how do things add up?
 Is the Canon T6i better than the Olympus E-330 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.